KennethTrecy/peratorakka_server/README.md

 1. Copy `.env.lax.example` to `.env` and tailor the configuration for your machine, specifically the `baseURL` and any database settings.
 2. Run `composer install --no-dev`.
 Install dependencies for production.
-3. Run `composer run migrate:all`.
-It is recommended to run the command every update.
+3. Run `composer run migrate:all` for new setups.
+4. If there are updates in the future, run `php spark migrate`.

 #### Instructions (if you want containerized server)
 Below are instructions to host your application in a container.
 However, they